| |

 some, minimum 3 point seatbelts must work

-and be worn g - Battery/Starter/Alternator -
+g - Battery/Starter/Alternator -

 3 things that typically fail in